 Comanche National Grassland encompasses more than 440,000 rural acres in the southeastern plains.
 Highlights include dinosaur footprints, ancient rock art, abandoned homesteads and the Sante Fe Trail.

-Over 1300 visible tracks make it one of the largest documented dinosaur trackways in North America.
+Over 1300 visible tracks make it one of the largest documented dinosaur trackways in North America, residing in the picturesque Picketwire Canyonlands.
 The natural beauty of Comanche is another draw, with short grass, rugged canyons and rolling bluffs.
 Southeast Colorado brings isolation, so if you’re looking to avoid the crowds, this is a good place for it.

-The grassland is split into two main parts: Timpas Unit in the northwest, and Carrizo Unit in the southeast along the Oklahoma border.
+The grassland is split into two main parts: Timpas Unit in the northwest (of Comanche National Grassland), and Carrizo Unit in the southeast along the Oklahoma border.
 The roads are well marked and should be good for even low clearance cars.
 Remember to bring water and a full tank of gas when visiting.

-- Picket Canyon trail goes by a long set of Jurassic tracks.
+- Picket Wire Trail goes by a long set of Jurassic tracks.

 - Picture Canyon trail passes Crack Cave, a tiny cavern full of prehistoric drawings.
 However, Crack Cave is fully sealed off unless you are on a guided tour during the equinox in March or September.